-Digital contents sometimes tend to be censored by governments all around the world especially in the undemocratic countries like Iran and China
+Digital contents sometimes tend to be censored by governments all around the world especially in the authoritarian countries like Iran and China

-most of the time internet service providers, or more specifically government firewalls tend to limit the IP address of websites, for instance, might belong to twitter or Facebook, in this case, firewalls ban the IPs associated with those pages, it is not clear How long IPs are ban in those firewalls.
-It seems that firewalls always resolving those IPs and block them before User can get reach them, using proxy might work in some places but in countries like Iran and China would not do the best option always in VPNs like OpenVPN sometimes shadowsocks works but not always
+For instance, most of the time internet service providers, or more specifically government firewalls tend to limit the IP address of webpages, which it could belong to Twitter or Facebook.
+In this case, firewalls prohibit the IPs associated with those pages, and It's not obvious how long IPs would be banned.
+It seems that firewalls always resolving those IPs and block them before User can get reach them. circumventing option for this type of blocking would be using VPNs like OpenVPN or Anyconnect, or IPSec sometimes shadowsocks works but not always.

 HTTP host and keyword filtering:

-Connection throttling: In addition to these techniques, Iran has been observed to deploy connection throttling, particularly during times of political and economic unrest.
-This has sometimes taken the form of throttling speeds to specific sites or protocols and sometimes complete throttling of all traffic.
-Certain protocols, including HTTPS, SSH and VPN tunnels, have also been reported to be blocked or throttled at times.
+Connection throttling: The purposeful slowing down of the internet connection to control access to a certain protocol or webpage is bandwidth throttling.
+In addition to these techniques, Iran has been observed to deploy connection throttling, particularly during times of political and economic unrest.
+This has sometimes taken the form of connection speeds to specific users and sometimes complete throttling of all traffic or certain protocols, including HTTPS, SSH and VPN tunnels.Bandwidth throttling is very common in Iran.

 Deep Packet Inspection is a firewall that can read the contents of packets.
 It can tell what the packets are and where they are from.
 It can then decide what to do with them.
 For example, if it sees a packet from a social network, it can send it to a filter that will keep it censored from getting to the user.